 Adding a validation layer per seller and communications to Admin and Customer, with automated reconciliation into multiple accounts, would be a significant piece of development work, adding considerable complexity.

 Shopify Plus Marketplace currently does not provide messaging and notification functionality between Admins and Merchants.
 If there is this function, it is possible to fundamentally change the entire shape of a project.

 For example, a built-in integration so that Sellers process their products and orders with no notification up to this level will make the sales process more seamless.
 However, the platform lacks the technology to trigger messages sent in some of the required locations.

-This upgrade will require a lot of development work to develop messaging styles across platforms, especially when Customer-to-Seller messaging is included.
-Something simpler like email flow or Slack notification integration would be the way to go.
+This upgrade will require much development work to develop messaging styles across platforms, especially when Customer-to-Seller messaging is included.
+Something simpler, like email flow or Slack notification integration, would be the way to go.

 In general, if you choose Shopify Plus, you can launch your activity on marketplaces.
-However, a flow management solution must be incorporated into the platform’s native functionalities for your sales plan to be truly successful.
+However, a flow management solution must be incorporated into the platform’s native functionalities for your sales plan to succeed.
 Here are some alternative approaches to marketplace sales.

 The first approach to altering the Shopify Plus marketplace would be to develop a simplified system in which the admin team would absorb the effort.

 Sellers would supply their product details through CSV, which Admin would input and merchandise on the Shopify site.
 You should provide any ongoing updates separately or through some agreed-upon mechanism.
 The product would function similarly to any other product in the shop; all commercial components would be handled manually and independently.